Are you looking for a healthier ranch dressing your kids will love?

 While searching for a healthier recipe for homemade ranch dressing, I met mom blogger, Laura Cipullo of Mom Dishes It Out.

 She has a delicious recipe that uses Greek yogurt instead of the traditional mayonnaise ingredient.
 I was immediately attracted to this recipe not only for its simplicity but also because it uses real ingredients.

 I am glad Laura has this quick recipe because my kid’s intake of raw veggies has now increased.
-The fact that it’s made with Greek yogurt is a bonus… lots of protein and calcium for their tittle growing bodies.
-For me, it is a lot more “waistline” friendly than the organic stuff I was buying.
+The fact that it’s made with Greek yogurt is a bonus—lots of protein and calcium for their little growing bodies.
+For me, it’s a lot more “waistline” friendly than the organic stuff I was buying.

-- Place Greek yogurt in a sieve and allow excess liquid to drain.
+- Place the yogurt in a sieve, and allow the excess liquid to drain.

-- Add buttermilk.
-If mixture is too thick, add more buttermilk for desired consistency.
+- Add the buttermilk.
+If the mixture is too thick, add more buttermilk for desired consistency.

-- Refrigerate for at least 2 hours before serving to allow flavors to come together.
+- Refrigerate for at least 2 hours before serving to allow the flavors to come together.